torbjornlager/flov-in-vr/index.md

 Here are some of the roles that VR might play for FLoV and its members:

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
-- as a subject for research in some of the areas represented at FLoV,
+- as a subject for research in some of the areas represented at FLoV, and
-- as a way to get some physical exercise during short breaks away from the computer,
+- as a way to get some physical exercise during short breaks away from the computer-

 ## VR Hardware

 The Oculus Quest 2 is probably the headset to recommend right now, as it's comparatively cheap (3000 SEK + VAT), is standalone (thus no need to connect it to a computer), and features a large software app store.

+A possible problem with Oculus Quest is that it's owned by Facebook - and that a Facebook account is needed to use it.

 ## VR Software